-The Arab Barometer is a nonpartisan research network that provides insight into the social, political, and economic attitudes and values of ordinary citizens across the Arab world.
+Arab Barometer is a nonpartisan research network that provides insight into the social, political, and economic attitudes and values of ordinary citizens across the Arab world.
 We have been conducting high quality and reliable public opinion surveys in the Middle East and North Africa since 2006.
-We are the largest repository of publicly available data on the views of men and women in the MENA region.
+We are the longest-standing and the largest repository of publicly available data on the views of men and women in the MENA region.
 Our findings give a voice to the needs and concerns of Arab publics.

 We conduct rigorous and nationally representative public opinion surveys across the Arab world.
 The data we collect give a voice to ordinary Arab citizens and allow their views to inform national conversations and policy debates.
 Our publicly accessible data are also a valuable resource for research that seeks not only to describe but also to explain public attitudes on important issues affecting the Middle East and North Africa.